austince/image-processing/WRITEUP-2.md

 **Minimum Inlier Threshold:**
 Though there are the parallel problems, raising the number of inliers to be considered a 'line' seems to help the algorithm choose only the lines that are closest together.
-As we get higher, we risk make it so no line will be able to qualify as a good line.
+As we get higher, we risk make it so no line will be able to qualify as a good line, and face missing small lines entirely as well.

 ## Hough Transform Line Detection